 This command will display the status of the secure boot on your terminal.
 Depending on this output and your system configuration, you might need to adjust your setup.
 For any issues related to secure boot, refer to your system documentation or the relevant troubleshooting guides.

-Section 2: Integrating the EPEL Repository into AlmaLinux
+Integrating EPEL Repository into AlmaLinux

 The initial step for setting up Nvidia drivers on AlmaLinux includes incorporating the EPEL repository.
 It’s beneficial to have both repositories for the best results.
 Furthermore, ensuring that the chosen EPEL repository aligns with your specific AlmaLinux distribution is vital.